 “You have a lot to lose by being afraid,” says Dr. Aboody.
 “First of all, the likelihood is great that it’s going to turn out alright; and second, even a diagnosis of cancer can be a lifesaver when found early because it’s a very different disease when it’s found early.”
-Next, check out the ways you can decrease your breast cancer risk.

 - Sandhya Pruthi, MD and consultant at the Breast Diagnostic Clinic at Mayo Clinic in Rochester, Minnesota

 - Peter M. Jokich, MD, FSBI, FACR, associate professor of radiology and director, division of breast imaging at Rush University Medical Center in Chicago